 - 3 eggs

-- 1 Cup rice milk (or milk of choice)
+- 1 Cup rice milk or any milk alternative

 - 1 Tablespoon apple cider vinegar